 There are many issues that need to be resolved before a divorce can be final, including the way that the couple’s property is divided between them.
 Colorado is an equitable distribution state, which means that marital property is divided in a way that is fair – which may or may not result in an equal division of the marital estate.
 Generally speaking, marital property is any property that either party obtained during the marriage, with the notable exceptions of gifts or inheritances.

 Under Colorado law, judges have a significant amount of discretion when it comes to making decisions about the division of property in a divorce, so it is important to do everything possible to protect your rights.
 An attorney can ensure that your case is presented as strongly as possible and may even be able to help you to come to an agreement with your spouse about how to divide your assets.
-To start your discussion with a Colorado Springs property division lawyer, call our The Gasper Law Group today.
+To start your discussion with a Colorado Springs property division lawyer, call The Gasper Law Group today.

 How Do Colorado Courts Determine How Marital Property Will Be Divided?